Update or amend your Partnership Deed

 3. Partnership Deed is modified

-*Subject to government processing times.
+*Subject to Government processing time

-Process to Modify Partnership Deed
+Process to modify Partnership Deed

-Days 1
+Day 1

 Frequently Asked Questions